Sampling and Distortion Tradeoffs for Bandlimited Periodic Signals: Introduction

-\ \textbf{System Model:} In this paper, we consider a continuous stationary periodic signal.
-The signal is assumed to be bandlimited, with at most $2(N_2-N_1+1)$ non-zero Fourier series coefficients from frequency $N_1\omega_0$ to $N_2\omega_0$ where $\omega_0=2\pi/{T}$ is the fundamental frequency.
-Since there are $2N\triangleq2(N_2-N_1+1) $ free variables, the signal can be uniquely reconstructed from $M=2N$ noiseless samples (Landau rate).
-But as we consider taking $M$ \emph{noisy} samples (at time instances that we choose), unique reconstruction is not feasible, and distortion is inevitable.
-We also consider a pre-sampling filter in our model.
+is a linear equation of coefficients $A_\ell$ and $B_\ell$ for $\ell\in[N_1:N_2]$.
+The $2N$ free variables $A_\ell$ and $B_\ell$ can be uniquely reconstructed from $M=2N$ linearly independent equations.
+But we consider taking $M$ \underline{\emph{noisy}} samples $S(t_i)+Z_i$ (at time instances $t_i$ that we choose) with sampling noise $Z_i$.
+The sampling noise can model quantization noise of an A/D convertor, or the noise incurred by transmitting the samples to a fusion center over a communication channel.
+Perfect reconstruction from noisy samples is not in general feasible, and distortion is inevitable.
+To minimize the distortion given a maximum number of $M$ samples, we optimize over sampling locations $t_i$ as well as a pre-sampling filter that we consider in our model.
 See Fig.~\ref{Fig1} for a description of our problem.

+The Fourier series coefficients ($A_\ell$ and $B_\ell$ for $\ell\in[N_1:N_2]$) and the sampling noise $Z_i$ are all assumed to be normal random variables.
+Therefore, both the input signal $S(t)$ and its reconstruction $\hat{S}(t)$ are random signals, and the reconstruction distortion